-The Recovery Award recognises an innovative project that helps people or the environment recover from any fire type, not just bushfire.
+The Recovery Award recognises a project that helps people or the environment recover from any fire type, not just bushfire.
 The project can be short or long term.

 Examples of projects include but are not restricted to:

-Fire service involvement can be in a supporting role, where appropriate, but projects must be community led or initiated.
+Fire services involvement can be in a supporting role, where appropriate, but projects must be community led or initiated.

 2016 Recovery Award winners